 Let’s talk about the first point for a while.
 We discussed how solid research is vital for a successful channel management strategy.
 Your research might tell you that you need more channel partners.
 That’s where you need to be more careful.

 Choosing the right channel partners is essential, says even the 5 Ps of marketing!
 For example, your research tells you that most of your customers will be willing to buy your products online.
 But, how can you select an ideal partner?
 Start by asking yourself where you should sell your products?

 Now, what online stores will suit your product the most?
-After all, there are countless options when it comes to online stores and marketplaces.
+After all, there are countless options for online stores and marketplaces.
 Unfortunately, not all these options will give you the same output.

 Start by making a list of potential channels and channel partners suitable for your business.
-You can also make a scoring chart on potential channel partners to make a decision.
+You can also make a scoring chart on potential channel partners to decide.